-Experts don?t know how to keep diverticular disease from happening.
-But once you have diverticulosis it may be possible to decrease your risk of?diverticulitis by eating a high-fiber diet.
+Experts don’t know how to keep diverticular disease from happening.
+But once you have diverticulosis, it may be possible to decrease your risk of diverticulitis by eating a high-fiber diet and eating less red meat.
 You do not need to avoid corn, nuts, or seeds.

 Living with diverticular disease

 If you have diverticulosis, follow your healthcare provider’s advice.
 Some people with diverticulosis will get diverticulitis.
 A few will have diverticular bleeding.